 There’s also a major benefit for retailers as well.
-While some retailers still struggle to stock enough inventory to meet expected demand, every retailer struggles with the timing.
-The issue of when to order / manufacture new inventory is an age old problem and one that has significant cost implications for the business.
+While some retailers still struggle to stock enough inventory to meet expected demand, every retailer struggles with timing.
+The issue of when to order/manufacture new inventory is an age-old problem and one that has significant cost implications for the business.
 As the owner of an e-commerce site who knows it takes 6 weeks to receive a new shipment once s/he places the order, it’s crucial that the order be placed enough in advance so that it arrives before s/he stocks out but not so far in advance that the business incurs unnecessary inventory holding costs.
 What makes this such a hard problem to solve?
 Demand.
 Unfortunately for business owners, demand is extremely tough to predict, especially for long-tail items typically sold online.

-Whether your an individual hustler looking to take advantage of temporary supply / demand disequilibriums or an e-commerce retailer needing to know if / when to place your next inventory order, website monitoring tools can solve a real need.
+Whether you are an individual hustler looking to take advantage of temporary supply/demand disequilibrium or an e-commerce retailer needing to know if / when to place your next inventory order, website monitoring tools can solve a real need.
 While it might take a little effort to tailor the Monitors so that they account for the particulars of a specific web URL’s design, it’s worth the effort when the alternative is manual monitoring or worse – lost sales!
 Here’s a guide for setting up Monitors on a Product’s web URL:

 Step 1: sign up for a website monitoring tool like ChangeTower

 Step 3: Set your notification criteria

 Step 4: Ensure you’re alerted when the criteria is met

 Step 5: Buy, order, or sell – what you do with this information is up to you!

 User feedback is the best way we know to learn, grow and evolve.
 Have a feature you want to see?
 Want to see improved capabilities in an existing tool or feature?
 Let us know!